 With a little work, and some testing within the SQL Workshop, the SQL statement can be recreated.
 In this case the following SQL statement was reversed engineered to mimic the OAC report.

 This SQL can then be used to create a new RESTful 'GET' method.

-This parameter can be passed in the call of the RESTful service.
-From cURL the syntax to filter the result set to the 'APAC' region would look like this.
+This parameter can be passed in the URL of the RESTful service.

 Multiple parameters can be created in this manner to filter the dataset further and minimize the data returned.